mkopischkie/mkopischkie.github.io/_pages/introduction.md

 7. What food or drink is associated with the bacteria most prevalent in patients with neurological disorders?
 8. What food or drink is associated with the bacteria most prevalent in the healthy control groups?
 9. Does gut microbiome sampling have the potential to diagnose individuals with neurological disorders?
 10. Does gut microbiome sampling have the potential to delay the onset of neurological disorders by recommending particular foods or supplements?

+- Robertson, R. (2023, April 3).
+How does your gut microbiome impact your overall health?
+Healthline. [https://www.healthline.com/nutrition/gut-microbiome-and-health#TOC_TITLE_HDR_4](https://www.healthline.com/nutrition/gut-microbiome-and-health#TOC_TITLE_HDR_4)
+- Cleveland Clinic. (n.d.).
+The gut-brain connection.
+Cleveland Clinic. [https://my.clevelandclinic.org/health/body/the-gut-brain-connection](https://my.clevelandclinic.org/health/body/the-gut-brain-connection)
+- Johns Hopkins Medicine. (n.d.).
+The brain-gut connection.
+Johns Hopkins Medicine. [https://www.hopkinsmedicine.org/health/wellness-and-prevention/the-brain-gut-connection](https://www.hopkinsmedicine.org/health/wellness-and-prevention/the-brain-gut-connection)